 The One Health Education Committee helps improve the quality of life of animals and humans by providing education for animal welfare and human service professionals.
-The 4-part Violence Link Webinar Series explores the complex relationship between animal abuse and violence towards people.
+This 6-part Violence Link Webinar Series explores the complex relationship between animal abuse and violence towards people.

 Older Adult Abuse and Neglect